Bransholm/3D_Printservice_Frontend/README.md

 - **[Thomas Gorm Neermark](https://github.com/Gorm-git)**

 We ended up getting into contact with a startup buisness "3D-Printservice.
 With an entrepreneur minded PO dreaming about starting his own company based around selling 3D-printed products on their own web-shop.
-Lacking experience and knowledge of how to make said web-shop, but full of idea's about different funktionalites they figured would make a stable fundament for a web-shop.
+Lacking experience and knowledge of how to make said web-shop, but full of ideas about different functionalities they figured would make a stable fundament for a web-shop.
 After discussing what we would or wouldn't be able to make, we ended up agreeing to try our best to create a fullstack solution, where we would try our best to make a 3D-webshop from the ground up.

-**Lets dive in.**
+**Let's dive in.**

 ---